Kehrlann/spring-security-architecture-workshop/2-first-filter/README.md

 ---

 Visit the page in your browser.
 It should still work as before.
-If it doesn't, make sure you handle the case where the header is absent: your browser is not sending this `x-verboden` header we invented!
+If it doesn't, make sure you handle the case where the header is absent: your browser is not sending this `x-forbidden` header we invented!

 Now let's check that the filter does work, that we get a 403 and a response body.